-Today I wanted to share a story about Sonee Singh, one of the members in the Writing Gym.
+I want to share a story about Sonee Singh, one of the members in the Writing Gym.
 Like many writers, Sonee has a very specific goal: traditional publication.

 In March of this year, Sonee had a draft of her novel that didn’t have a complete ending.
-She had an ending per say, but it wasn’t where she wanted it to be.
+She had an ending, but it wasn’t where she wanted it to be.

 She knew she needed more work and more clarity, but wasn’t sure how to get there.

-Her plot had big events that marked her protagonist’s journey, yet felt disjointed because there were no events to tie these bigger events together.
+Her plot had big events that marked her protagonist’s journey, yet felt disjointed because nothing tied the bigger events together.

-Sonee looked at her work and felt frustrated, with thoughts of dropping the piece all together.
+Sonee looked at her work and felt frustrated, and considered dropping the piece altogether.

-“But I just kept coming back to it, I just had no idea how to do it.”
+I kept coming back to it, I just had no idea how to do it.

 Sonee knew she had a story worth telling, but didn’t have the tools to express her writing the way she wanted.
 Reluctant to give the story up, she tried out some resources.

-She initially turned to beta readers that offered unhelpful, conflicting feedback.
-Afterwards Sonee decided she had had enough.
+She initially turned to beta readers that provided unhelpful, conflicting feedback.
+Afterwards, Sonee decided she had enough.

 She decided to reach out to me.